ProjectsGm2/Gm2-Wordpress-Suite/README.md

 Improve Largest Contentful Paint by enabling targeted tweaks in **SEO → Performance → LCP Optimization**.
 The module runs entirely on the front end and is compatible with PHP 7.4+ and WordPress 5.8+.

+LCP candidates are detected by preferring the featured image on singular pages, falling back to the first image in rendered content and supporting WooCommerce product images.
+Results are cached briefly to avoid repeated parsing.

 Configuration options include:

 - `remove_lazy_on_lcp` – strips lazy‑loading from the element identified as the LCP candidate.